lewisdaly/mywell-server/paper/presentation.md

 - What is MyWell
   - Technology component of MARVI
+  - Crowdsources well information from many people
+    - Give people ownership (no longer just scientists coming in - the villagers are the scientists)
   - Smartphone and SMS app for tracking well readings, among other things
     - Currrently, readings are being taken by hand for 10 villages.
 This obviously doesn't scale!
       - more robust system